juanbgon/juanbgon.github.io/_pages/about.md

 <br><br><br>
+## About me
+Born in Cádiz, Andalusia.
 In my free time, I like to do [street photography](https://jbxgonzalez.github.io/), and I have also contributed a [R package for data visualization](https://github.com/jbgb13/peRReo).